sage-code/maj/case.md

 **facts:**

 * Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500;
-* Existing spoken languages become more and more complex as time pass by and therefore difficult to learn;
+* Existing spoken languages become more complex as time pass and therefore difficult to learn;
-* Esisting spoken languages are wild and difficult to optimize due to schools and government intervention;
+* Existing spoken languages are difficult to optimize due to schools and government intervention;
+* Existing are thought in schools to be uses as it is not to improve the language;

+For learning English you need about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.

 **about Maj:**